mirhatx/BestRecon/README.md

 - click on Load unpacked extension and select BestRecon folder

 # Todos
-Find API endpoints,
+- Find API endpoints
-Instead of consoling them show them in UI,
+- Instead of consoling them show them in UI
-Find API_KEYS and check if they are valid
+- Find API_KEYS and check if they are valid